sbc100/webports/README.md

 **Note to Windows users**: These scripts are written in bash and must be launched from a Cygwin shell.
-While many of the scripts should work under Cygwin, naclports is only tested on Linux and Mac so YMMV.
+While many of the scripts should work under Cygwin, webports is only tested on Linux and Mac so YMMV.

 Binary Packages
 ---------------

-By default naclports will attempt to install binary packages rather than building them from source.
+By default webports will attempt to install binary packages rather than building them from source.
 The binary packages are produced by the buildbots and stored in Google cloud storage.
 The index of current binary packages is stored in `lib/prebuilt.txt` and this is currently